Paul Oxton – Founder/Director

 Equally at home behind a microphone, on stage hosting events, teaching sustainable organic farming, and working hands-on with the animals in the bush, Carina is a strong, practical woman in Conservation, and a valuable asset to Wild Heart Wildlife Foundation.

-Her favourite quote is a challenging question: “What is it that you plan to do, with your One Wild and Precious Life?”
-Perhaps the answer to this question is "There is a primal, prehistoric beauty that glows within the depths of the eyes of every truly wild thing.
+Her favourite quote is a challenge: "There is a primal, prehistoric beauty that glows within the depths of the eyes of every truly wild thing.
 It is up to us Humans to keep that flame alive." - CJ Carrington

 Carina (CJ) can be contacted on email@example.com or +27 (0)83 588 3550